By Tommy Hough

-As much as I despise Dick Cheney, he's clearly competent even with his Darth Vader tendencies, and if something happened to W there's no doubt he would capably handle being president, provided his heart was able to handle the surprise (the martial law would come later).
+As much as I despise Dick Cheney, he's clearly competent, and if something happened to W there's no doubt he would capably handle being president, provided his heart was able to handle the surprise (the martial law would come later).
 Al Gore had his detractors as vice president in the 1990s, but even Clinton detractors knew if something happened to the president, Gore could've likewise stepped in and governed effectively.

 In the event something happens to the president, the business of the executive branch needs to be able to continue with at least someone competent who could ask the right questions from Day One.
 The same holds true for other competent, if not always brilliant V.P.s, some of whom became or ran for president themselves, like George H.W.
 Bush, Walter Mondale, Nelson Rockefeller, Gerald Ford, Hubert Humphrey, LBJ, Richard Nixon – and an unknown senator from Missouri named Harry Truman, who had to be called upon to wrap up a little thing called World War II and then manage the beginning of the Cold War after his boss died.